rjones-lf/iroha/docs/source/getting_started/index.rst

   Congratulation, your transaction was accepted for processing.
   Its hash is fc1c23f2de1b6fccbfe1166805e31697118b57d7bb5b1f583f2d96e78f60c241

 `Your transaction was accepted for processing`.
-Does it mean that we succesfully cheated Iroha?
+Does it mean that we successfully cheated Iroha?
 Let's try to see transaction's status.
 Choose ``3.
 New transaction status request (st)`` and enter transaction's hash which you can got in console after previous command.
 Let's send it to Iroha.
 It replies with:

 .. code::

   Transaction has not passed stateful validation.

 Apparently no. Our transaction was not accepted because it did not pass stateful validation and ``coolcoins`` were not transferred.
-You can check status of ``admin@test`` and ``test@test`` to be sure (like we did in previous part).
+You can check status of ``admin@test`` and ``test@test`` to be sure (like we did earlier).